jpnt/jpstack/README.md

 - **Extensive Tooling**: Automates the installation of a variety of essential tools and applications.

-- **Cross-Distro Compatibility**: Designed to support both Arch Linux and Void Linux, allowing users to easily set up their environment on different systems.
+- **Cross-Distro Compatibility**: Designed to support a multiple of Linux distros, allowing users to easily set up their environment on different systems.
+(Support for FreeBSD is also planned).

 - **Declarative Configuration**: Utilizes **Ansible** as the automation tool to provide a clear and maintainable configuration structure.